MicrosoftDocs/learn/learn-pr/azure/manage-device-identity-ad-join/includes/2-what-is-device-identity.md

-Device identity in Azure helps you control the devices you add to your organization's active directory, and the data, resources, and assets they can access.

-Your organization wants to add another layer of device-level security.
-You want to understand the meaning of device identity.
-You also need to know how to build up details of any device that's added to your network.

 In this unit, you'll learn about device identity, the registration options, and how they apply to various devices.
-You'll see how you can apply condition access to improve access control with your devices.
+You'll see how you can apply conditional access to improve access control with your devices.
 Finally, you'll look at the benefits, and the considerations, of using device identity in Azure.

 ## What is device identity?

-Device identity management provides a framework to implement device-based conditional access.
+Device identity in Azure Active Directory (Azure AD) helps you control the devices you add to your organization's Azure AD, and the data, resources, and assets they can access.
+It provides a framework to implement device-based conditional access.
 You can use a device-based conditional access policy to limit device access to your organization's assets.

 Today's work environment extends beyond the controllable boundaries of your on-premises workspace.
 Your staff can now work in different locations, not only in their home country or region but abroad.
 Users can access a broader range of technologies.
 Some are owned by your organization, but others aren't.